salesforcecli/plugin-deploy-retrieve/messages/commonFlags.md

 # commaWarningForCoverageFormatters

 The previous version of this command used a comma-separated list for coverage formatters.
-Your coverage results are probably not what you expect
+We've changed how you specify multiple coverage formatters, so if you continue using your current syntax, your coverage results will probably not look as you expect.

 %s